 Scientists, developers, and many other technologists from many different industries are taking advantage of Amazon Web Services to perform big data analytics and meet the challenges of the increasing volume, variety, and velocity of digital information.
-Amazon Web Services offers an end-to-end portfolio of cloud computing resources to help you manage big data by reducing costs, gaining a competitive advantage, and increasing the speed of innovation.
+Amazon Web Services offers an comprehensive, end-to-end portfolio of cloud computing services to help you manage big data by reducing costs, gaining a competitive advantage, and increasing the speed of innovation.